Scav-engeR/SixthSense/README.md

-# SixthSense
+# SixthSense Net Scanner
--Scan the Web-
+-Scan the Web in a simple and user friendly environment- -Enjoy-
+Reg: Scav